Seed to Harvest Countdown

 🧫 Do I need rockwool or rapid rooter plugs to germinate?

-You do not need either for simple Kratky lettuce – you can germinate directly in the Kratky lid with a small amount of growing medium.
-For seeds that need consistent moisture (basil, tomatoes, peppers), rockwool cubes at $8.99 for 100 plugs or rapid rooter plugs at $17.99 for 50 inside a humidity dome give much better germination rates.
+You do not need either for simple Kratky lettuce, since you can germinate directly in the Kratky lid with a small amount of growing medium.
+For seeds that need consistent moisture, such as basil, tomatoes, and peppers, rockwool cubes at $8.99 for 100 plugs or rapid rooter plugs at $17.99 for 50 inside a humidity dome give much better germination rates.
+Pre-soak rockwool at pH 5.5, deliberately below the normal range, because the cube is alkaline and pulls the number up as it absorbs.

 💧 Should I use a humidity dome for hydroponic germination?

 Yes for most crops, especially in dry rooms.
 A humidity dome keeps moisture around the seeds during the critical first 3 to 7 days.
 The AC Infinity dome at $74.99 includes a built-in LED for the germination phase.
-Once seeds sprout and you see root tips, remove the dome to prevent damping off.
+Once seeds sprout and you see root tips, take the dome off, since damping off is stem rot at the base and it is what kills most indoor seedlings.

 🧪 When should I start measuring EC and pH?